jimmerioles/100-days-of-code/r1-log.md

 Halfway through #FreeCodeCamp tribute page challenge, finally chosen a very awesome and worthy candidate 🤣, so many ideas came to my mind for the design and theme 🤓.
 Overall awesome day! 😋
 - Doing:
   - Frontend Development Certification: Basic Front-end Development Projects > Build a Tribute Page

+### R1D3
+Carefully analyzed and cherry picked a lot of info from 7 different sources  and merged it to one.
+Got dizzy 😵.
+- Doing:
+  - Frontend Development Certification: Basic Front-end Development Projects > Build a Tribute Page